 ED-EL 240.
-Early Field Experience in the Elementary School (2)

-Observation and participation in an elementary school classroom.
-Designed to provide the prospective elementary teacher with a frame of reference for further work and study in the profession.
+Early Field Experience in the Elementary School (2) An experience of service in schools where the student works with children in content areas to link practice, knowledge, and application.
+The purpose is to lead the student to explore ways in which content knowledge is used in school settings.
+Includes both school assignment and seminar discussion.
 Offered on credit, no-credit basis only.
 Prerequisite to Multiple Subject credential program.

 ED-EL 308.
-Laboratory Experience-Multiple Subject (1)

-Field work for multiple subject candidates.
+Laboratory Experience-Multiple Subject (1) Field work for multiple subject candidates.
 Supervised experiences highlighting various aspects of the elementary school setting.
 Includes observation of and participation in both cognitive and affective curriculum components.
-Prerequisites: admission to the Multiple Subject credential program and enrollment in one or more courses in Phase I.
+Prerequisites: admission to the Multiple Subject credential program and enrollment in ED-EL 423.

 ED-EL 308.010.
-Multiple Subject Laboratory Experience for Bilingual Emphasis Students (1)

-Field work for multiple subject candidates in supervised experiences highlighting various aspects of the bilingual elementary school setting.
+Multiple Subject Laboratory Experience for Bilingual Emphasis Students (1) Field work for multiple subject candidates in supervised experiences highlighting various aspects of the bilingual elementary school setting.
 Includes observation of and participation in both cognitive and affective curriculum components.

 ED-EL 400.
-Subject Matter Assessment and the Multiple Subject Program (3)

-An examination of the multiple subject credential program, completion of the application and screening process and an assessment of the candidate's academic preparation and personal and professional characteristics to successfully function in teaching.
+Subject Matter Assessment and the Multiple Subject Program (3) An examination of the multiple subject credential program, completion of the application and screening process and an assessment of the candidate's academic preparation and personal and professional characteristics to successfully function in teaching.

 ED-EL 401.
-Classroom Organization, Management, and Discipline (2)

-An examination of various classroom organization structures; management techniques of instruction, students, space, time, and resources; models to deal with discipline in the classroom.
+Classroom Organization, Management, and Discipline (2) An examination of various classroom organization structures; management techniques of instruction, students, space, time, and resources; models to deal with discipline in the classroom.
 Theory-based effective application of a variety of approaches will be emphasized.

 ED-EL 411.001.
-Educational Psychology (2)

-Introduction to educational psychology.
+Educational Psychology (2) Introduction to educational psychology.
 Content includes child growth and development, educational learning theories, and application in the elementary classroom.

 ED-EL 411.002.
-Introduction to Teaching Multiple Subject (3)

-A comprehensive course designed to prepare the student for student teaching.
+Introduction to Teaching Multiple Subject (3) A comprehensive course designed to prepare the student for student teaching.
 Includes social foundations within a multicultural school setting, self-awareness, multicultural awareness, school law and bilingual education legislation, objectives and planning, creativity, art education, audiovisual competency, and interpersonal communication skills within bilingual and non-bilingual settings.